-If you want to take the Basic RiderCourse (BRC1), all you need now is just a valid NJ Driver License.
+If you want to take the Basic RiderCourse (BRC1), all you need now is just a current and valid NJ Driver License.
 You no longer need a motorcycle permit to take the course.
-However, if you intend to ride a motorcycle on the street before taking the BRC1, you still need to get a valid motorcycle permit (take the NJ MVC motorcycle written test and eye test).
-If a police officer pulls you over, you need to show a valid motorcycle permit.
+However, if you intend to ride a motorcycle on the street before taking the BRC1, you still need to get a current and valid motorcycle permit (take the NJ MVC motorcycle written test and eye test).
+If a police officer pulls you over, you need to show a current and valid motorcycle permit.
 (You are not allowed to ride a motorcycle outside the State of NJ on a NJ motorcycle permit).

 As of 1/28/11, anyone under the age of 18 must take a beginner motorcycle safety course approved by the State of NJ in order to get a motorcycle license/endorsement.
 The Motorcycle Safety Foundation's Basic RiderCourse (BRC1) is the beginner motorcycle safety course approved by the State of NJ.
 (Written parental/guardian permission is required).

 If you decide to drop out of the Basic RiderCourse (BRC1) during the first day of the practice riding exercises, $100 of the course fee will be refunded to you.
 We are the only NJ Motorcycle Provider that offers this unique refund policy.
 If riding a motorcycle is not for you, we don't want you to lose all your money.
 Other Providers will not refund any of your money.

 If you don't pass the BRC1 Skill Evaluation (which you need to do in order to get your motorcycle endorsement/license), you can retest 3 ways at The Riding Academy of NJ;

 - If you take the BRC1 with us, you can retake the entire Skill Evaluation with us for free.
 (Other providers charge a fee for a retest or don't offer a retest).